OpenVPN/openvpn3-linux/README.md

       # openvpn3-admin netcfg-service --config-set systemd-resolved 1

-  Next time the ``openvpn3-service-netcfg`` service restarts, systemd-resovled support will be used instead.
+  Next time the ``openvpn3-service-netcfg`` service restarts, systemd-resolved support will be used instead.
 Note, this requires at least **systemd v243** or newer (or a distribution which has back-ported a newer version).
 This works now with CentOS 8, Fedora 31 and newer, Red Hat Enterprise Linux 8 or